CEEL-UNITN/BEEcon/README.md

 The **Behavioural and Experimental Economics (BEEcon) Reading Group** meets every two weeks to discuss recent developments in behavioural economics and related fields in a friendly and informal environment.
 Meetings are held to present research papers or ongoing projects, with emphasis on new concepts, techniques, and experimental strategies.
 Reading suggestions from participants are welcome.

-The 2023-24 reading group is organised by [Austeja Kazemekaytite](mailto:a.kazemekaityte@unitn.it?subject=BEEcon%20Reading%20Group) and [Nicola Campigotto](mailto:nicola.campigotto@unitn.it?subject=BEEcon%20Reading%20Group).
+The 2023-24 reading group is organized by [Austeja Kazemekaytite](mailto:a.kazemekaityte@unitn.it?subject=BEEcon%20Reading%20Group) and [Nicola Campigotto](mailto:nicola.campigotto@unitn.it?subject=BEEcon%20Reading%20Group).

 ### 📌 *Who can participate?*